angular/angular/adev/src/content/kitchen-sink.md

 Adding the `preview` flag builds a running example of the code below the code snippet.
 This also automatically adds a button to open the running example in Stackblitz.

-Note: `preview` only works with standalone.
+NOTE: `preview` only works with standalone.

 #### built-in-template-functions